wprl/wintersmith-vulcanize/README.md

 vulcanizify
 ===========

 (Broken.)
-This is a code sketch of how a browserify transform/plugin might work with vulcanize.
+This is a code sketch of how a wintersmith plugin might work with vulcanize.